 Here is a map of my favorite sights:

-1. Seljalandsfoss‘ particularity is the ability to go behind the wwaterfall, where you get a new point of view and makes it even more impressive.
+1. Seljalandsfoss‘ particularity is the ability to go behind the waterfall, where you get a new point of view and makes it even more impressive.
 This fall is 65-meter high.

-2. Skogafoss (62-meters high, 25-meters wide): Unfortunately, my bus did not stop there, so I cannot give you a better shot.
+Unfortunately, my bus did not stop there, so I cannot show you a better shot.
 But at least you can see the trail on the right of the picture, allowing you to go on top of the waterfall.

 6. Víti Crater (Krafla)